-If you are interested in getting a custom piece of artwork feel free to message me at any time.
+If you are interested in getting a custom piece of artwork designed by me feel free to message me at any time.
 I promise I'll get back to your notes as soon as possible, but if I'm a little slow please don't take it as a cold shoulder.
 Now for a little FAQ.

 Q. How much do your commissions cost?